data-science-kitchen/germ-eval-2021/README.md

 ## 📑 Citation

-If you use the code or datasets in this repository, please cite our paper:
+If you use the code in this repository, please cite our paper:

 ```
 @inproceedings{germeval2021-dsk,